 The first aim of the meeting at ICTP is to report on the methodology, tools produced and results of the project and formulate recommendations and open questions based on its results.
 All talks will be informed by the results of the survey (Task 1), data analysis of publications (Task 2), and compilation of good practices (Task 3).
 The talks should not be speculative about what the gender gap is but refer to the results gathered and produced within the project.
-A second aim is to present the results of our project and make it possible for attendees to learn ow to use our tools and answer their own questions.
+A second aim is to present the tools of our project and make itpossible for attendees to learn ow to use them and answer their own questions.

-9H-10H Welcome/presentation.
-Distribution of the preliminary version of the report, including recommendations,
+Distribution of the preliminary version of the report, including recommendations.

 10H-11H Report on Global Survey of Mathematical, Computing, and Natural Scientists.
 Rachel Ivie and/or Susan White

 11H30-12H30 Report on Joint data-backed study on publication patterns.
 Helena Mihaljevic

 13 H 30 15 H 30 Reimbursing at participants (at Main Building) and Poster Session (at Adriatico)

 16 H 30- 18 H (Main Building Colloquium lecture “Molecular Motors and Switches at Surfaces” by Petra Rudolf, Zernike Institute for Advanced Materials, University of Groningen.